 A team of agencies connected to the coach provides holistic, coordinated support

-Working as a Whole Family Approach collaborative breaks down silos in existing social services.
+Working as a Whole Family Approach collaborative allows existing social services to work together.
 It puts equal priority on the needs of adults and children in the family and enables seamless collaboration among multiple organizations to holistically support a family’s plans for the future.

 As a collaborative, agree to a shared reporting system that allows coaches and service providers to easily update and share progress data for each family.
-This enables the collaborative members to adapt to the families’ progress and emerging needs, creating a responsive rather than reactive system.
+This enables the collaborative members to adapt to the families’ progress, creating a responsive rather than reactive system.